-11 Goal Name Infrastructure 2 Goal Description Support up to eleven other infrastructure projects, including but not limited to, water/sewer projects, flood drain improvements, and other flood mitigation needs to principally benefit low- and moderate-income households.
-12 Goal Name Homeowner Home Rehabilitation Goal Description Provide housing rehabilitation loans to low- and moderate-income homeowners with incomes at or below 80% of the area median income to help them stay in their homes and to help maintain the current housing stock.
-13 Goal Name ESG Homeless Rapid Rehousing Goal Description Provide rent assistance and housing search and stability services to persons experiencing homelessness, including individuals, families, unaccompanied youth, and/or persons with special needs, who are staying in emergency shelters or assisted with an emergency motel voucher, transitional housing, and staying in places not meant for human habitation.
-14 Goal Name Public Facilities 1 Goal Description Support construction and/or rehabilitation of up to four public facilities which serve to remove material or architectural barriers to the mobility or accessibility of elderly persons and severely disabled adults.
-15 Goal Name Rental Housing Goal Description Preserve, maintain, increase, and provide accessibility improvements for rental units that are affordable to households with incomes at or below 60% of the area median income, with at least 90% of the units for households with incomes at or below 50% of the area median income and no more than 10% of the units for households with incomes above 50% and at or below 60% of the area median income.
+11 Goal Name Homeowner Home Rehabilitation Goal Description Provide housing rehabilitation loans to low- and moderate-income homeowners with incomes at or below 80% of the area median income to help them stay in their homes and to help maintain the current housing stock.
+12 Goal Name ESG Homeless Rapid Rehousing Goal Description Provide rent assistance and housing search and stability services to persons experiencing homelessness, including individuals, families, unaccompanied youth, and/or persons with special needs, who are staying in emergency shelters or assisted with an emergency motel voucher, transitional housing, and staying in places not meant for human habitation.
+13 Goal Name Public Facilities 3 Goal Description Support acquisition, construction and/or rehabilitation of up to four public facilities which will principally benefit low- and moderate-income households, including but not limited to, youth centers, childcare centers, health facilities, senior centers, and food banks.
+14 Goal Name Rental Housing Goal Description Preserve, maintain, increase, and provide accessibility improvements for rental units that are affordable to households with incomes at or below 60% of the area median income, with at least 90% of the units for households with incomes at or below 50% of the area median income and no more than 10% of the units for households with incomes above 50% and at or below 60% of the area median income.
 Activities anticipated to include acquisition, rehabilitation, and/or new construction.
 There is a need for rental housing that is affordable among all population types and household sizes in the county, with particular needs identified for small units, seniors, persons with physical and cognitive disabilities, persons with mental health illnesses, individuals and families experiencing homelessness, homeless unaccompanied youth and parenting youth up to age 24, singles, households with children including single parent families, and large families.
+15 Goal Name Infrastructure 2 Goal Description Support up to eleven other infrastructure projects, including but not limited to, water/sewer projects, flood drain improvements, and other flood mitigation needs to principally benefit low- and moderate-income households.